scottaohara/a11y_styled_form_controls/README.md

 ### Switches & Toggle Buttons
-Switches are a type of form control that is typically visually represented as an on/off toggle.
+Switches are a type of form control that are often visually represented as an on/off toggle.
 A toggle button may be styled similarly, or as a button that has a clear difference between the default and active (pressed) state.

-Unlike a checkbox, switches and toggle buttons are meant to perform an instant change to a component or application's state.
+Unlike checkboxes, which are largely used in the context of forms where a user submits data after filling out all necessary information, switches and toggle buttons can be used to perform an instant change to a component or application's state.
 As there is no "switch" in HTML, a `checkbox` or `button` element is progressively enhanced into a `switch` with the appropriate ARIA attributes.
-Similarly with a toggle button, there is no native HTML attribute to indicate pressed vs default state, so `aria-pressed` is necessary to make a toggle button.
+Similarly with a toggle button, there is no native HTML attribute to indicate pressed vs default state, so `aria-pressed="true/false"` is necessary to make a toggle button.

 1. [Switch Checkbox](src/checkbox--switch)
 2. [ARIA Switch Button (external link)](https://scottaohara.github.io/aria-switch-button/)